Are you a tech whiz or does coding leave you cold? Find out in our quick quiz!

 c) the latest lipstick shade

-6. In BASIC programming language, what command would you code to start or stop a repeated action?
+In BASIC programming language, what command would you use to start or stop a repeated action?

-7. What is an algorithm?
-(Give yourself a point if you’re close to our definition; a couple of points if you’re very close!)
+What is an algorithm?
+Give yourself a point if you’re close to our definition, and a couple of points if you’re very close!

-Check you answer below then see how you rate:
+Check your answers below and see how you rate:

 Score 6-10: Wow!
 Total geek – we bow to your knowledge!